 A few months later, I was offered the chance to move into a new role within the hardware team.
 My day to day now consists of testing the ECG signal quality obtained from electrodes of different materials, sizes and conditions to help develop our hardware and provide evidence behind our electrode design recommendations.
 I am also involved with testing and analysis as part of our professional services.

+How did you become a Science Researcher at B-Secur?
+Why did B-Secur – a tech start-up appeal to you?
+After being asked to do some testing for the hardware team comparing different electrode materials and from there was offered a secondment to carry on in this new role.
 I was able to use some of the skills I had built while working in the data team e.g. planning and carrying out data collections as well as writing detailed reports.

 I love that within B-Secur, you get the chance to work across multiple teams in new areas, which may not be possible in bigger companies.
 I might not have been given the chance to ever work in a role like this elsewhere.